Malibu-Chuchu/NLP_A4/README.md

    - Consider another architecture to make a better model sentence for pair relationships.

 ## Application Demo
-- You can run: python app.py
+- You can run: run **python app.py** !! but you have to move GG drive link to model file !!

 ## VDO
 - You can watch application demo via this link: https://www.youtube.com/watch?v=rzzxpuQ9dGk
-FYI: .pth is too large you can access all my model via this drive link:
+- FYI: Since .pth is too large you can access all my model via this drive link: